Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 Amending an approved curriculum plan

-During senior schooling, a student’s enrolment may change, and schools must update the details.
+During senior schooling, a student’s enrolment may change.
+Schools must update any changes to learning or studies contributing to a QCE in the Student Management app.

 Extending a year